vuestorefront/vue-storefront/docs/guide/upgrade-notes/README.md

 Cart optimization was earlier disabled automatically if entity optimization was disabled.
 Now they can be used independently from each other.
 If you don't want to use cart optimization, make sure that the `entities.optimizeShoppingCart` configuration entry is disabled explicitly.

+The `freshrelevance` module has been added.
+To enable, add website ID (from [Fresh Relevance](https://www.freshrelevance.com) account) to the `freshrelevance.id` field in the configuration and register the module.

 ## 1.10 -> 1.11

 This is the last major release of Vue Storefront 1.x before 2.0 therefore more manual updates are required to keep external packages compatible with 1.x as long as possible.